samumantha/Aalto_OpenScience/Slides.md

 theme: csc-2016
 ---

-# TODO

-* remove Aalto stuff
-* remove notes, text to image where possible
-  * other text to bulletpoints
-* find flow starting from open science intro
-* merge repository considerations to shorter section
-* clarify data access for all
-* clarify "in practice"
-  * what can be done now
-  * other stages of process -> link to postassignment (RDM plan)
-* when Paituli not good option?

 # Data / Code "available on request"

 * own good / bad experiences?

-# Ever tried to reproduce someones analysis?

-* your own after some time/on a different computer?
-* a colleagues?
-* stranger?

 # FAIR to the rescue